AlexandraOricchio/ETL-Project/README.md

 At this point, I noticed that the dataframes differed slightly in how they referenced teams by name or abbreviation.
 However, none of the dataframes were referencing a team incorrectly, there are just several acceptable ways to refer to an MLB team.
 In order to merge my three dataframes accurately, I created a csv file which included each dataframes team reference column.
 In other words, the file has a row for each MLB team with three different reference names/abbreviations.
 This csv file was my third data source.
 I imported the csv file into pandas and created a dataframe.
 Using this dataframe, I was able to merge all my dataframes into one master dataframe.

-My database is relational, and I chose to load my data into SQL.
+My database is relational, and I chose to load my data as a SQL database.
 Each of my dataframes make up the tables within my SQL database.
 The following outlines my schema (I have also included a file of my database schema in my repository):

 - *Table: reference.* This table identifies how a team is referenced throughout the database.
 It has three columns, each providing how the team is referenced relative to one of the databases table.
 Each reference column is a foreign key.
 Column “team_name_fran” is a foreign key with a one to one relationship to the franchise table.
 Column “team_name_bp” is a foreign key with a one to one relationship to the parks table.
 Column “location_team_abbrv” is a foreign key with a one to many relationships to the schedule table.